 The MGC requests to be notified of successfully established TCP bearer connection segments by setting the tcpbcc/BNCchange event in this example.

 The signalling scenario is termed as "MGC strictly controlled" due to the fact that only the TCP basic connection control package is used.
-The property sepplink of the TCP extension connection control package would tightly couple both TCP connection control procedures, see clause IV.3.2.
+The interlinkage capability (according to [ITU-T H.248.SEPLINK]) as described in clause 9 would tightly couple both TCP connection control procedures, see clause IV.3.2.

 Figure II.2 – Traffic flow example for an MGC strictly controlled TCP bearer connection establishment using the TCP-proxy mode